codacy/chart/docs/infrastructure/microk8s-quickstart.md

 ## 2. Prepare your environment

-Prepare your environment to set up the microk8s cluster:
+Prepare your environment to set up the microk8s cluster.
+For your infrastructure, you will need the following:

 1. A machine running Ubuntu 18.04 LTS.
+2. A postgres database and open firewall rule. ([Documentation can be found here.](../requirements.md))

+To start installing Codacy, you will need to:

-2. Establish a session (local or remote) onto this machine.
+1. Establish a session (local or remote) onto the machine described in 1. above.

 Assuming that you are starting from a blank slate, the first step is to install microk8s.
 Otherwise, please jump on to the section [Configuring microk8s](###4.-Configuring-microk8s).